Last Updated on March 14, 2022 by

 The Jibaro Culture

-Traditionally, in the Jibaro culture, men used to wear a simple cotton shirt, pants, and straw hats.
+Traditionally, in the Jibaro culture, men used to wear simple cotton shirts, pants, and straw hats.
 Most men did not wear shoes, and some men wore a colorful sash around their waist.
 When the natives would wear the Jibaro fashion for performances, the outfit would include a matching neck scarf.

-The women’s fashion was more colorful and vibrant than men’s clothing.
+Women’s fashion was more colorful and vibrant than men’s clothing.
 They wore flowing skirts with white blouses, which exposed the shoulders and neck.
 They would decorate their hair with flowers or headscarves.

 How Puerto Ricans Celebrated Heritage And The Significance Of Their Typical Clothing

-Puerto Rico and African tradition mixed and formed the Bomba, and today they use Bomba to celebrate African and Puerto Rican heritage.
-Bomba’s clothing was more subtle, unlike Jibaro.
+Puerto Rico and African traditions mixed and formed the Bomba, and today they use the Bomba to celebrate African and Puerto Rican heritage.
+Bomba’s clothing was more subtle, unlike Jibaro’s.
 Men wore a colored shirt, white pants, and sometimes a full white suit.
 Some men would wear straw or white hats.
 The skirts were often white with colorful accents, blue and red for women.
 The women wore a dress used for a fashionable silhouette.
 Women either left their hair unadorned or wore a turban.

 In the 19th century, men usually wore long-sleeved and button-up shirts due to the strict working conditions in the sugarcane fields.
 The buttoned shirts protect them from the sharp sugarcane leaves.